 Are there Rules and Regulations or ongoing fees?

-The VAST service is free and there are no ongoing fees, there are some rules.
-You do have to register for the travelers VAST service every 6 months.
+The VAST service is free and there are no ongoing fees, however there are some rules.
+You do have to register for the travelers VAST service and renew it every 6 months.
 If you are in a different state it is good to advise VAST so that it will provide programs on the correct time zone.